natasjaVgestel/natasjaVgestel.github.io/_posts/2019-03-24-day-onehundredeleven.markdown

 This is likely the worst ecological disaster in Antarctica.
 Ironically, two months later another ship caused an even more substantial environmental disaster, but in Alaska: the *Exxon Valdez*.
 The *Exxon Valdez* received far more attention than the Bahia.

 Meanwhile, the Bahia rests here - with someone's earthly possessions.
+A reminder of the dangers of the unseen world below the water's surface.

 ![Looking southeast](/assets/blog_photos/190324/Bahia1.jpg)